 - 1099-K: Used to report payments through card transactions and/or settlement of third-party payment transactions.
 The third party helping to process the payment, such as Hemlane, will issue this for you if you meet certain criteria.

 Pro Tip: Use software like Hemlane to help file 1099 forms.
 Hemlane will file a 1099-K to the IRS if you received over $20,000 of payment transactions through Hemlane and Hemlane processed over 200 payments to you.
 The Form 1099-K requires the reporting of gross transaction volume, and the reflected amount may be higher than your received payouts or profits.
 And, you most likely will be exempt from filing the 1099-MISC and 1099-NEC if the transaction is paid online through Hemlane as we capture transactions already through the 1099-K. Incredible, right?

-Landlords and property managers should be aware that starting in the 2020 tax year and going forward, the IRS has revised Form 1099-MISC and re-introduced Form 1099-NEC.This is the biggest change to Form 1099-MISC in over three decades!
+Landlords and property managers should be aware that since the 2020 tax year, the IRS has revised Form 1099-MISC and re-introduced Form 1099-NEC.This is the biggest change to Form 1099-MISC in over three decades!

-In previous years, nonemployee compensation has fallen under 1099-MISC.
+In the years before 2020, nonemployee compensation has fallen under 1099-MISC.
 This is no longer the case with Form 1099-NEC.
 NEC stands for non-employee compensation and it is now required to be filled in to report non-employee compensation.
 For example, all income paid out to vendors, legal consultants, and contractors.

 Form 1099-NEC: When do I file?

-Form 1099-NEC: Effective for the 2020 tax year, payments to non-employees (independent contractors) must be reported to the IRS and provided to the vendor on form 1099-NEC.
+Form 1099-NEC: Payments to non-employees (independent contractors) must be reported to the IRS and provided to the vendor on form 1099-NEC.

 Pro Tip: When in doubt at any stage of the 1099 process, consult a professional tax advisor to better understand your requirements.